mhsdeveloper/psc-full/install/install.md

 	server_name  mydomain.org www.mydomain.org;

 Change each occurance of "mydomain.org" to your actuall domain name.
 Note there is a version with and without the leading "www."
-If you are just using an IP, don't use the www. version.
+If you are just using an IP or localhost, don't use the www. version.

 Run our configuration script, which assumes you're using php 8.3-fpm, as in the above.
 If you're using a different version, edit the nginx/sites-available/wpmu.conf to reflect which php (you'll see php8.3 mentioned, change that.
 You can discover which php you're running with: sudo apt list --installed php* )